Canned Tuna — Nutrients, Health Benefits, And Shopping Tips

 Enhance your pet's dry kibble by adding the water from canned tuna, ensuring it's not salt water, for a treat they'll adore.

-Store unopened cans of tuna in a cool, dry place.
-Once opened, transfer to an airtight container, refrigerate, and use within three to four days.
+Store unopened cans of tuna in a cool, dark location.
+After opening, place the tuna in an airtight container and refrigerate it, consuming it within 3 to 4 days.

 Health benefits